coax-dev/coax/doc/coax/dynamics_models.rst

 may be represented either by a *deterministic* or a *stochastic* function approximator.
 In the stochastic case, the forward-pass function returns distribution parameters :math:`\varphi` that depend on the input state-action pair, i.e. :math:`\varphi_\theta(s,a)`.
-A common case is where the observation space is a :class:`Box <gym.spaces.Box>`, which means that the distribution parameters are the parameters of a Gaussian distribution, :math:`\varphi_\theta(s,a)=(\mu_\theta(s,a),
+A common case is where the observation space is a :class:`Box <gymnasium.spaces.Box>`, which means that the distribution parameters are the parameters of a Gaussian distribution, :math:`\varphi_\theta(s,a)=(\mu_\theta(s,a),
 \Sigma_\theta(s,a))`.